civita/apple-thunderbolt-display/README.md

   **Alternative Setup**: You can also use a **PCIe x1 to x16 riser** (commonly used in cryptocurrency mining) to connect the add-on card without needing to install it in an actual PC.
 This allows you to use the card externally with a simple PCIe power adapter.

 - **Functionality**:
   - **Note**: This method does not use any PCIe bandwidth, meaning you won’t get additional features like camera, USB hub, or brightness control.
 It only provides display output.
+With this method, you can connect any device that has DisplayPort output, including USB-C devices with DisplayPort Alternate (DP Alt) Mode using an adapter.

 ---